aplested/DC-Stats/README.md

 Then it is convenient to issue

+`conda install python`

+which will install python 3.14 (as of 2026) purely in this environment.
+It's a blank canvas. pip is also installed by this command (but not other things we need).
+If this fails you can alternatively try:

+`conda install python==3.8`

+or

 `pip install python==3.8`

-which will install python 3.8 purely in this environment.
-It's a blank canvas. pip is also installed by this command (but not other things we need).

 Download the DC-Stats folder from this page and navigate to it.
 Then the `DC-stats` package can be installed locally with all the needed dependent packages (note the space and a dot at the end):